 Four Tips for Successful Saltwater Swimming Pool Tile Installations

-According to the Salt Institute, there are approximately 1.3 million saltwater pools in the United States today, and almost 75 percent of all new pools use saltwater systems.
+Salt water pools are a great alternative to chlorine.
 Instead of traditional chlorine additives, saline pools use large amounts of salt to produce natural chlorine, which kills germs and neutralizes contamination.
 Home owners and property managers increasingly opt for saline pools because they can be used by swimmers with sensitivities to traditional chlorine systems and can be less expensive to maintain over time.
 Follow these four steps to make sure your customers get the most out of their saltwater pools.

 NOTE: Follow industry standards for placement of movement joints in saltwater pools.